Our First Step

 At Intelligent we believe that nonprofit colleges are more likely to have the best programs.
 While it doesn’t guarantee a high-quality education, a nonprofit college is more likely to be focused on promoting its reputation as a research and education leader than with profit margins.

-We strive to surface the best programs available 100% online.
-We believe that quality education shouldn’t require uprooting your life.
-Each of our lists focuses on programs tailored for remote students.
+We strive to surface the best programs whether available 100% online, on campus, or somewhere in between.
+We believe that quality education shouldn’t require compromising your life.
+Each of our lists focuses on programs tailored for the different needs of students.

 Our Next Step